taylorhales/cs313413f24group02p4/README.md

 # Setting up the Environment

-Check out the project using Android Studio.
+Check out the project using IntelliJ IDEA.
 This creates the `local.properties` file with the required line

     sdk.dir=<root folder of Android Studio's Android SDK installation>

 # Running the Application

-In Android Studio: `Run > Run app`
+In IntelliJ: `Run > Run app`

 # Running the Tests